Algebraic Surfaces in Positive Characteristic: Birational geometry of surfaces

 \subsection{Resolution of indeterminacy}

 As in characteristic zero, a rational map from a surface extends to a morphism after a finite number of blow-ups in closed points, which gives {\em resolution of indeterminacy} of a rational map.
 Moreover, every birational (rational) map can be factored as a sequence of blow-ups and Castelnuovo blow-downs, see, e.g., \cite[Chapter V.5]{Hartshorne}.
-The proofs are the same as in characteristic zero.